Power of Pink Honoree Dr. Mary Beth Leininger Honored for Over Fifty Years of Service, First Woman AVMA President & A Whole Lot More

 When Steve and I left practice, which was in the late 90s, clients were just starting to print veterinary info from Google and bring it with them when coming for the pet’s exam.
-I used to personally love it, because that told me that clients really wanted to know as much as possible about the pet’s care.
-But we wanted people go to the right sources, not just anything on the web.
-So, we recommended websites by the American Animal Hospital Association, or our Michigan State University College of Veterinary Medicine as their source for veterinary medical information.
+I used to personally love it because that told me that clients really wanted to know as much as possible about the pet’s care.
+But we wanted people to go to the right sources, not just anything on the web.
+So, we recommended websites by the American Animal Hospital Association or our Michigan State University College of Veterinary Medicine as their source for veterinary medical information.

 Let’s talk about your decision to become involved in organized veterinary medicine, and ultimately campaign for AVMA President.
 What would you like to say about that time?
 Any encouraging words for women leaders today, and for the future?